 Along with this, the pass allows you to skip the line at the Colosseum and Castel St Angelo.
 The main negative some people find with this pass is that it only provides a small discount (15%) for the HOHO bus but for us that was not an issue because Rome is one city where the HOHO bus struggles to get around the city traffic and it not the best use of your time or money in our opinion.

 The Roma pass does not include tickets to the Vatcian but it is signicfantly cheaper than passes that do and if you are visiting the Colseuim (and Roman Forum) and one other site such as the Capitaline Museum or Galleria Borghese you will save money.

 Check out the current pricing for the Roma Pass here

-This pass is more expensive but it does includes free entry (and skip the line) to Vatican Museums & Sistine Chapel.
+This pass is more expensive but it does include free entry (and skip the line) to Vatican Museums & Sistine Chapel.
 The pass also comes with a free downloadable audio guide for St Peter’s.
-To this you can add free entry to two other big attractions like the Colessuem complex, Capitoline Museums, Borghese Gallery and Castel Sant’Angelo.
+To this, you can add free entry to two other big attractions like the Colosseum complex, Capitoline Museums, Borghese Gallery and Castel Sant’Angelo.

 It also include unlimited use of the Roma Cristiana hop-on-hop-off bus if that is important to you.
 If seeing a lot in a short time is important than money on your visit then this is a good pass to consider.
 Depending on the options you choose, you can save over €40 with this pass.